Interesting Facts About Taj Mahal

-A black crown is said to have been built in India to be the tomb of Shah himself.
-But eventually the building was not built, and the Shah was buried alongside his wife in the Taj Mahal building.
-The tombs that are described as the tombstone of the Shah jahan and shown to the tourists are actually empty.
-In fact, their main tomb is two floors below where tourists visit and no one is allowed to approach them.
+A black crown is said to have been built in India to be the tomb of the Shah himself.
+But eventually, the building was not built, and the Shah was buried alongside his wife in the Taj Mahal building.
+The tombs that are described as the tombstone of Shah Jahan and shown to the tourists are actually empty.
+In fact, their main tomb is two floors below where tourists visit, and no one is allowed to approach them.

-Another peculiar facts about Taj Mahal is that this shrine is closed on Fridays Because of the fact that Taj mosque holds Friday prayers inside.
-The strange thing is that the Supreme Court of India has announced that the worshipers who are not from Agra are banned to go inside for Friday prayers.
-It may sound excessive, but on Fridays, ID cards of the worshipers are checked to make sure that all the worshipers are from Agra.
-The reason for this is that they do not want the Taj Mahal to become too crowded and to damage this valuable monument.
+Another peculiar facts about Taj Mahal is that this shrine is closed on Fridays Because of the fact that the Taj mosque holds Friday prayers inside.
+The strange thing is that the Supreme Court of India has announced that the worshipers who are not from Agra are banned from going inside for Friday prayers.
+It may sound excessive, but on Fridays, the ID cards of the worshipers are checked to make sure that all the worshipers are from Agra.
+The reason for this is that they do not want the Taj Mahal to become too crowded and damage this valuable monument.

 Another unique facts about Taj Mahal is that millions of people visit the Taj Mahal every year.
-It may sound strange to you, but more than 50,000 people may visit the Taj Mahal in a day.
+It may sound strange to you, but more than 50,000 people visit the Taj Mahal daily.
 These simple figures show how popular the Taj Mahal is and how popular it is.
-Now if all these tourists want to take photo alongside the Taj Mahal, you will realize how crowded it will get here.
+Now if all these tourists want to take photos alongside the Taj Mahal, you will realize how crowded it will get here.